mitsuba-renderer/drjit/docs/general.rst

 Local memory
 ------------

 *Local memory* is a relatively advanced feature of Dr.Jit.
-You need it it if you encounter the following circumstances:
+You may need it it if you encounter the following circumstances:

 1. A symbolic loop in your program must *both read and write* the same